fssa-batch3/dharunraj.alagaruppu__web_project_2/README.md

 - steps :
    1. If you a "back to home" button
  - Expected Result:
-  1.  you can redirect from home page.
+  1.  you can redirect to home page.

 ### Home page (Completed)
 -Scenario 1: Successfully add account
 - steps :
-   1. On home page have a  account link bank before you click "Link bank" button before
+   1. On home page have a "Link bank" button before you click
    2. If you have bank account you must link my website.
-   3. You can fill the information on link account brance such as account number , ifsc code , phone number , pincode like that.
+   3. You can fill the information on link account point such as account number , ifsc code , phone number , pincode like that.
  - Expected Result:
-   - After you click a add account button after some validation youn can rediriect to bank account details setup.After that you can check balance.And you must set the "set primary account".
+   - After you click a add account button after some validation youn can rediriect to bank account details setup.And you must set the "set primary account"

+   ### Home page (Completed)
+-Scenario 1: Successfully read the bank details
+-steps :
+  1. Below the account link div you can read the bank account details.
+  2. like Account number , Ifsc code , phone number , pin code and type of bank account.
+  3. .After that you should set primary account.

+- Expected Result:

+After all setup You can redirect to balance enquire page .

 ### balance enquire page (Completed)
--Scenario 1: Successfully see the account balance
+-Scenario 1: Successfully reasd the account balance
 - steps :
-   1. In the balance enquire page you can see your balance , account type and account number on this page
+   1. In the balance enquire page you can read your balance , account type and account number on this page
  - Expected Result:
   -  If you click "account details" button you redirct from account detail page.
    - If you click a "transfer" button You redirect from balance enquire page to fund transfer page.